minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/Elastic Cache.md

 What's the most cost effective solution ?

 - Create a Read only Replicas other AZ, execute analyzing workload from database replicas

+---

+A power outage occurs specific region, I plan to disaster recovery strategy that read